one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn ChatGPT and AI.md

 	- It makes sense to talk to ChatGPT and then let it summarise your convo and save it.
 	- We understand how AI works on the elementary level but have little knowledge of how it works as a whole.
 Humanity never encountered anything like that before.
 	- It is enabled by computational power of Avogadro constant – border between micro- and macroscopic world.
 20 years ago, a single graphic chip used for training would be a supercomputer.
 Together though, it needs a small power plant to power it.
-	- Similar to brain but it can do 100x more on some fruit a day.
+	- Similar to the brain, but it can do 100x more on some fruit a day.
 	- That it's surprising to many that AI is great at implicit understanding but terrible at maths and logic.
 	- Specifically-trained AI solved one of biological mysteries of many years.
 The team behind it might even get a Nobel price for it.
 	- Some teams are building AI supervised by another AI, specifically trained to do that.
 	- It might be easy to hack AI by simply putting a sticker on a road sign.
 There are people trying to prevent it but it will always be a chase.
-	- We might be heading a future where real pictures are water-marked.
+	- We might be heading into a future where real pictures are watermarked.